 The experienced consultants at Intelligent People know that the role of CCO requires transformational thinking and powerful leadership skills.
 If you’re a potential client looking to recruit a dynamic, innovative and motivated CCO, contact Intelligent People to accelerate your search.

 You could be a potential candidate for a CCO job vacancy if you have the ability to understand, listen to and empathise with customers, and are passionate about helping them be successful.
-Essential recruitment criteria for a CCO role also include proven management skills, experience of optimizing processes to increase customer acquisition and retention, plus the ability to analyse trends and produce accurate forecasts.
+Essential recruitment criteria for a CCO role also include proven management skills, experience of optimizing processes to increase customer acquisition and retention, plus the ability to analyse trends and produce accurate forecasts which are so critical to the success of a major eCommerce organisation in today’s world.

 Interested in Head of Digital Director Roles? – Click HERE